-Probability and Statistics, 4th Ed, by DeGroot and Schervish, ISBN-13: 9780321500465.
-This is the MAT 521 textbook.
+Probability and Statistics, 4th Edition, by DeGroot and Schervish, ISBN-13: 9780321500465.

-Mathematical interest theory, by Vaaler, LJF; Daniel, JW, ISBN-13: 9780883857540.
+Mathematical interest theory, by Vaaler and Daniel, ISBN-13: 9780883857540.
 This textbook is available as an eBook through Syracuse University library.

 The study guides available online from http://faculty.atu.edu/mfinan/actuaries.html will be used as additional resources.